 Götterdämmerung, Act III, in the production by Pierre Audi for De Nederlandse Opera, 1999

 Editor and editorial board

-The editor, Barry Millington, is the author/editor of eight books on Wagner, the latest of which, Richard Wagner, the Sorcerer of Bayreuth, was published in October by Thames & Hudson and OUP.
-He is also co-director of Wagner 200, a London-based celebration of the bicentenary.
+The editor, Barry Millington, is the author/editor of eight books on Wagner, the latest of which, Richard Wagner, the Sorcerer of Bayreuth, was published in October 2012 by Thames & Hudson and OUP.
+He was also co-director of Wagner 200, a London-based celebration of the bicentenary.

 The editorial board consists of a dozen of the most distinguished Wagner scholars from the international community, embracing a wide range of disciplines: